-- You may not copy a file from one remote system to another. - You may not copy a file from one location to the same location. - The internal flash memories on the RPMs are synchronized whenever there is a change, but only if both RPMs are running the same version of FTOS. - When copying to a server, a hostname can only be used if a DNS server is configured.

-• The usbflash and rpm0usbflash commands are supported on E-Series ExaScale systems.
+- You may not copy a file from one remote system to another. - You may not copy a file from one location to the same location. - The internal flash memories on the RPMs are synchronized whenever there is a change, but only if both RPMs are running the same version of FTOS. - When copying to a server, a hostname can only be used if a DNS server is configured. - The usbflash and rpm0usbflash commands are supported on E-Series ExaScale and S60 systems.
 Refer to your system's Release Notes for a list of approved USB vendors.

-The following text is an example of using the copy command to save a file to an FTP server.
+Figure 3-4 shows an example of using the copy command to save a file to an FTP server.